top of page

 Q: What type of payment do you accept?

-A: We accept all types: cash, check, and credit card.
+A: We accept all types: cash, check, and credit card through our website or Venmo.

 Q: Do you add flavors to your coffee beans?

 A: No. Nothing is added to the coffee beans during or after the roasting process.
 Each specific origin has flavor notes unique to the country, region, elevation, and climate.
 The job of the roaster is to bring out the unique flavor notes of each origin.
-You will taste the difference!
+We let the beans speak for themselves!

 Q: Do you sell ground coffee as well as whole bean?